 WIN initiative presented

-Financing gap: Verena Pausder warns and sees potential
+Funding gap: Verena Pausder warns and sees potential

 Growth and innovation capital are important keys to economic dynamism.
-The annual deal volume on the German market has more than quadrupled in the past 10 years, from 1.5 billion euros in 2013 with an interim record high of 18.6 billion euros in 2021 to 7.1 billion euros in 2023.
-This development is thanks to a variety of measures by the German government, associations and companies, such as the ‘Future Fund’.
+The annual deal volume on the German market has more than quadrupled in the past 10 years, from EUR 1.5 billion in 2013 with an interim record high of EUR 18.6 billion in 2021 to EUR 7.1 billion in 2023.
+This development is due to a variety of measures taken by the federal government, associations and companies, such as the “Future Fund“.
 The Future Financing Act also came into force in 2023.

 The success of the German startup strategy